solidi/writing/83-future-book-technical-toy-stories.md

 What sets this anthology apart is its anchor to the patent and its unflinching attitude to truth in history.
 It contains selected works that streaming entertainment documentaries will not cover.

-Topics include difficult subjects such as death, lack of safety, injury, shifts in manufacturing, etc.
+Topics include difficult subjects such as death, lack of safety, injury, shifts in manufacturing, injustice, etc.

 ![An aggressive take on the book title.
 Title and cover are subject to change.](images/83-03.jpeg)